Sporting Club Inkberrow F.C.: Ground

 The club currently play at Sands Road in Inkberrow, where Sir Bobby Robson officially launched the clubs new facilities in 2008[5].
-The site at Sands Road consists of a large pavilion with bar, café and changing facilities, four full-size football pitches, two junior pitches, grass training areas, and also two cricket squares with the facilities being mixed use with Inkberrow Cricket Club.
+The site at Sands Road consists of a large pavilion with bar, café and changing facilities, four full-size football pitches, two junior pitches, 4G training facility, grass training areas, and also two cricket squares with the facilities being mixed use with Inkberrow Cricket Club.
+The new 4G training facility was officially opened in 2025 by local MP Chris Bloore, allowing the club to extend its offering to the local community, supporting a range of ages, genders and diabilities at the club.